 || Print ||

-The six-year-old survey is used to determine the 100 Best Nonprofits to Work For in Oregon highlighted in the October issue of Oregon Business, as well as the 100 Best Green Companies to Work For in Oregon, highlighted in the June issue.
+The seven-year-old survey is used to determine the 100 Best Nonprofits to Work For in Oregon highlighted in the October issue of Oregon Business, as well as the 100 Best Green Companies to Work For in Oregon, highlighted in the June issue.

 There is no cost to participate and organizations may be headquartered anywhere.
 Survey reports will be available to all qualifying participants so, whether or not your nonprofit makes the list, seize this chance to obtain valuable employee feedback and compare your workplace practices to nonprofits throughout the state.
 All organization and employee information will be kept private.

 Nonprofits are an important sector in Oregon that employs more than 150,000 employees.
 To recognize that nonprofits are also key businesses critical to the economic health of the state, Oregon Business magazine launched last year its annual 100 Best Nonprofits to Work For in Oregon project.
 Oregon Business partners with Portland research firm DHM Research to score and rank the winning 100 nonprofits.

 Survey period: Nonprofits invite employees and qualified volunteers (optionally) to take the online survey and complete the employer survey from late April through June

 Scoring and ranking: Qualified nonprofits are informed in late July if they rank (though not where) among the top 100 nonprofits